Overview

 Völkl has always had a place in its heart and in its product line for an on-piste family that isn’t bred for racing, but neither is it for neophytes.
 Think of the retired Code series, or the first-generation Deacon 76.
 It is into this slot that Völkl has inserted the Deacon Masters – since supplanted by the Peregrine Masters – in a 76 and a 72.
 I’d call them “gentlemen’s cruisers,” except they are absolute aces at short turns and they’re built more like a Racetiger than a Deacon, with a World Cup wood core, two full sheets of Titanal and a 10mm World Cup plate underfoot.
 If you’ve ever raced, you’ll get it, and want to get one of them.

-At the other end of the width spectrum, the Katana 108, introduced four years ago, is stunningly nimble for its girth, able to swivel around tight trees and generally behave more like an acrobat than a lumberjack.
+At the other end of the width spectrum, the Katana 108, introduced five years ago, is stunningly nimble for its girth, able to swivel around tight trees and generally behave more like an acrobat than a lumberjack.
 Now re-tagged as the Mantra 108, it’s one of the great Power skis in the Big Mountain genre.

 As foretold in these pages, Tailored Titanal Frame and Tailored Carbon Tips have continued to infiltrate Völkl’s All-Mountain Freeride collection, as indeed they have, with predictably stellar results.
-Last year, the Kendo 88, Kenja 88 and Mantra 102 all got the “Tailored” treatment, and the difference in the two generations is palpable.
+Two years ago, the Kendo 88, Kenja 88 and Mantra 102 all got the “Tailored” treatment, and the difference in the two generations is palpable.
 The revised Kendo 88 shattered its own record for top Power score in the murderously competitive All-Mountain East genre, and also turned in the second-best score for Finesse properties, reinforcing its first-in-class position.

-Two years ago, the Mantra 102 underwent an even more stunning personality transplant – perhaps the most impressive change in behavior in any genre – and it was already the top Power Big Mountain ski in our rankings.
+Three years ago, the Mantra 102 underwent an even more stunning personality transplant – perhaps the most impressive change in behavior in any genre – and it was already the top Power Big Mountain ski in our rankings.
 What changed was a massive dose of smoothness, subtlety and ease at rolling edge to edge.
 The 2022 Mantra 102’s high torsional rigidity made it ski wider than its actual width; the latest Mantra 102 is so maneuverable, its extra girth is barely noticeable.
-The 2024/25 Mantra 102 still favors the skilled skier who knows how to find and maintain a high edge angle – it is, after all, a Power ski through and through – but skilled skiers appreciate Finesse attributes, too, particularly in the Big Mountain category, where the Mantra 102 continues to rule supreme.
+The 2024/25 (and 25/26) Mantra 102 still favors the skilled skier who knows how to find and maintain a high edge angle – it is, after all, a Power ski through and through – but skilled skiers appreciate Finesse attributes, too, particularly in the Big Mountain category, where the Mantra 102 continues to rule supreme.

-Volkl has done a brilliant job of opening up the accessibility of its flagship all-mountain models, without sacrificing their elite performance.
-The two technologies that distinguish the new M7 Mantra and Secret 96 are aimed at the expert skiers who have always formed the backbone of its skier base.
+Völkl has done a brilliant job of opening up the accessibility of its flagship all-mountain models, without sacrificing their elite performance.
+The two technologies that distinguish the M7 Mantra and Secret 96 are aimed at the expert skiers who have always formed the backbone of its skier base.
 Both 4 Radius Drive and a new pattern of Tailored Carbon Tips are meant to heighten engagement in the shovel, at the very top of the turn, a skill set reserved for talented, technical skiers who know how to load the tip of the ski.
 The short-radius turn shape that the 4 Radius Drive tacks onto the top of a tight arc is echoed in the slalomesque dimensions underfoot that come into play only at a high edge angle.
 The beauty of the benefits of the new tech is that they’re only detectable to skiers capable of exploiting them.

-The Blaze 104 and 94 have beefed up their on-trail credentials with a thicker core, edge-to-edge Titanal underfoot and 4 Radius Drive, creating a bigger performance envelope in all terrain conditions.
+The off-trail Blaze 104 and 94 have beefed up their on-trail credentials with a thicker core, edge-to-edge Titanal underfoot and 4 Radius Drive, creating a bigger performance envelope in all terrain conditions.
 The Blaze 104 in particular has raised its game so it’s a legit player in the hotly competitive Big Mountain category.
 It’s not just a good backcountry/in-resort hybrid; it’s a damn fine Big Mountain ski, period.